NTU-CSIE-DSA/hw1-XorList/package/prob.md

 Doubly-linked lists are convenient, but come with two disadvantages.
 Firstly, two pointers are used per node instead of one, making it hard to fit small-cache/memory scenarios.
 Secondly, reversing a doubly-linked list typically requires swapping the `next` and `prev` pointers of every node, making it less efficient for applications with frequent reversal needs.

 The XOR linked list is here for rescue!
-In this problem, we ask you to implement the usual doubly-linked list and the XOR linked list.
+In this problem, we ask you to play with it.
 The following description of the XOR linked list is quoted from [Wikipedia](https://en.wikipedia.org/wiki/XOR_linked_list):

 *An XOR linked list is a type of data structure used in computer programming.
 It takes advantage of the bitwise XOR operation to decrease storage requirements for doubly linked lists by storing the composition of both addresses in one field.
 While the composed address is not meaningful on its own, during traversal it can be combined with knowledge of the last-visited node address to deduce the address of the following node.*